NextGenContributions/django2pydantic/README.md

 # Why

-SuperSchema is the most complete Pydantic schemas based on Django models.
+django2pydantic is the most complete Pydantic schemas based on Django models.

 # Key features